mdpabel/notes/javascript.md

 - The global context contains the global variables, functions, etc.
 - A reference to the outer environment, in the case of a global execution context, is null.
+- Referennce to the outer environment, In the case of a global context, there is no outer environment, so reference to the outer environment is set to null.

 ### Function execution context